group()

 Description:

-Group records in a channel by comparing each one with its neighbor(s) and return a channel.
+Attach an operation of grouping records in a channel by comparing each one with its next and return the original channel.

 Syntax: